Dasmariñas: Local Government

 Dasmariñas has been a municipality and later a component city with a mayor-council form of government since its establishment in 1866.

 The mayor is the chief executive of the city.
 He is elected to serve a three-year term, with a maximum of three terms.
-The incumbent city mayor is Jennifer Barzaga, who succeeded her husband, now congressman, Elpidio Barzaga Jr. She previously held this post from 2007 until 2016, she served as the member of the House of Representatives for 4th District from 2016 until 2019.
+The incumbent city mayor is Third Barzaga, who succeeded his mother, now congressman, Jennifer Barzaga He served as the vice mayor from 2025 until 2026.

 The vice mayor is the presiding officer of the Sangguniang Panglungsod ng Dasmariñas (English: City Council of Dasmariñas).
 He is also the chief executive of the city whenever the mayor is out of the city.
 He is elected to serve a three-year term, with a maximum of three terms.
-The incumbent vice mayor is Rex Mangubat, incumbent since 2016.
+The incumbent vice mayor is Teofilo “Rudy” Lara, incumbent since 2026.

 The Sangguniang Panglungsod ng Dasmariñas (English: City Council of Dasmariñas) is composed of 12 members with 2 ex officio members which are the Association of Liga ng mga Barangay ng Dasmariñas (English: League of Barangays of Dasmariñas) President and the Sangguniang Kabataan (English: Youth Council) Federation President.
 There are 20 committees in the city each headed by a chairman who is a city councilor.
 They are elected to serve a three-year term, with a maximum of three terms.